bauripalash/article-archive/tech/2018-07-15-Build-URL-Shortener-With-HTML-JS.md

 </html>
 ```

-As I shown in the above code, I've created a simple HTML file.
-Inside body tags, there're only three elements an `input`, a `button` and a `script`.
+As I have shown in the above code, I've created a simple HTML file.
+Inside body tags, there're only three elements an `input`, a `button`, and a `script.`

-the first element is `input` where we well type/paste our long url, I gave it an id name `urlinput` so it would be easy to access it inside javascript.
+the first element is `input` where we will type/paste our long URL, I gave it an id name `URL input` so it would be easy to access it inside javascript.

-Next element is a `button`, when we click this button our long url will be shortened as it has `onclick`function which will be executed when we click the button, inside the `shorturl()` function there will be commands necessary to shorten the url.
+The next element is a `button,` when we click this button, our long URL will be shortened as it has `onclick` function which will be executed when we click the button, inside the `shorturl()` function there will be commands necessary to shorten the URL.

-At the end we have a `script` called `main.js` where all our main javascript codes will be in, above mentioned `shorturl()` function will be also there.
+At the end, we have a `script` called `main.js` where all our main javascript codes will be in, above mentioned `shorturl()` function will also be there.

 So, for now, our HTML part is complete. so let's start writing some javascript

 ## Start writing some Javascript :

-As we shown above, we'll need some javascript to create our url shortener.
+As we have shown above, we'll need some javascript to create our URL shortener.

-**Step 0:** as I mentioned at first we'll be using **jsonstore.io** to store information about our long url, we will need a **jsonstore.io** **endpoint** url to store data, Visit [jsonstore.io](https://jsonstore.io), you'll see something like below
+**Step 0:** as I mentioned at first we'll be using **jsonstore.io** to store information about our long URL, we will need a **jsonstore.io** **endpoint** URL to store data, Visit [jsonstore.io](https://jsonstore.io), you'll see something like below

 ![Jsonstore Screenshot](https://palash.tk/assets/images/jsonstore_sshot.png)

-Under the text _This Is Your Endpoint_ you can see a text box with long url such as,
+Under the text _This Is Your Endpoint_ you can see a text box with long URL such as,

 ```javascript
 https://www.jsonstore.io/8ba4fd855086288421f770482e372ccb5a05d906269a34da5884f39eed0418a1
 ```

-click the purple *COPY* button.
+Click the purple *COPY* button.

-So Now, let's start writing some javascript . . .
+So now, let's start writing some javascript . . .

 create a javascript file called `main.js` and start following below steps